This programme is designed for students with a background in Computer Science or related disciplines

 What will you learn?

-The programme focuses on a mix between theory and practice.
-We expect students not just to understand and use tools, but also to develop your own.
+The programme focuses on a mix of theory and practice.
+We expect students not just to understand and use tools, but also to develop their own.
 We also take a multidisciplinary approach, which means you can take ideas from other areas, and develop your own study track that matches the things you are passionate about.

 Exceptional students who choose the Data Science specialisation have the opportunity to do a double degree in Computing Science together with the Master's programme in Artificial Intelligence.
 This will take three instead of two years.